Ladbrokes runs through the odds for players to make England's World Cup 2026 squad this summer

-Thomas Tuchel names his final England squad before the summer this Friday, and with friendlies against Uruguay and Japan on the horizon, the picture for World Cup 2026 is starting to take shape.
+Thomas Tuchel has named his final England squad before the summer this Friday, and with friendlies against Uruguay and Japan on the horizon, the picture for World Cup 2026 is starting to take shape.

-This is the last camp for players to impress Tuchel and confirm their spot in the squad this summer, and the Ladbrokes market for players to make England's World Cup 2026 squad gives a strong indication of where things stand heading into it.
+This is the last camp for players to impress Tuchel and confirm their spot in the squad this summer, and the Ladbrokes market for players to make England's World Cup 2026 squad gives a strong indication of where things stand heading into it, with the German making some surprise calls in his larger 35-man squad.

 There is always plenty of debate around England squads - particularly for major tournaments - but there are a cluster of players where you would have trouble finding any supporter questioning their spot in the squad.